-A leader needs to focus their total concentration on the team member.
-One of the main characteristics of leaders following the transformational leadership style is they work hard twice as a member so that they can help others to achieve their goals.
+A leader needs to focus their total concentration on the team members.
+One of the main characteristics of leaders following the transformational leadership style is they work hard twice as a member so that they can help others achieve their goals.

 You have to focus on trust-building.
 If your employees don’t trust you, it is impossible to meet the goal.
 Hence it is advised to be honest and open while interacting with the teammate.